SECURITYMADEINLU/DNS_WS/content_en/New-version-DNS-game.md

 Then, the tour is again done and other websites have to be realized.

+For each tour, areas must be inverted: the DNS area becomes server area and vice versa so that children can play different roles and will keep paying attention.

-PHASE 3: the lying resolver
+PHASE 3: the lying resolver (too complicated)

 In this second phase, children will get familiar with controversial filtering system’s sides (censorhip) and its postive aspects which help block malware.